eRA 2017, the Electronic Regulatory Affairs Conference and EXTEDO User Group Meeting took place on 10-11 May 2017 in Mallorca, Spain

 “Our network of regional partners is a vital component of the EXTEDO solution.
-Leading consultancy firms such as Rephine Balticum provide our mutual clients with regional regulatory expertize and enable us to offer local product services and support,” said Christian Bohrmann, VP Marketing & Alliances at EXTEDO.
+Leading consultancy firms such as Inpharmatis provide our mutual clients with regional regulatory expertise and enable us to offer local product services and support,” said Christian Bohrmann, VP Marketing & Alliances at EXTEDO.

-The EXTEDOsuite is the only Regulatory Information Management System to include planning & tracking, product registration, submission publishing and lifecycle management, pharmacovigilance management and drug safety.
-Through Effortless Compliance™, it ensures a healthy relationship between industry and the authorities.
+The EXTEDOsuite is the only Regulatory Information Management System to include planning & tracking, product registration, submission publishing, and lifecycle management, pharmacovigilance management and drug safety.
+Through Effortless Compliance™, it ensures a healthy relationship between the industry and the authorities.